thomasvt/Box2DNet/README.md

 The main objective for this wrapper is to be:

 * very thin, as if you were working directly with the original C library.
-* performance: prevent data copying, prevent shortlived heap allocations.
+* performant: prevent data copying, prevent heap allocations.

 Because of these, Box2dNet gives you full control over the API with the same names/contracts as the original, but with a bit of manual labour here and there.